The KEDI Journal of Educational Policy seeks to publish research that makes a significant

 The type size should be 12 point Times New Roman.

-The document is preferred in RTF or Microsoft Word format.
+The document is preferred in Microsoft Word format.

 Type only one space after a period or other punctuation.